Captive Care and Husbandry of Indigos and Cribos

 Eastern indigos have a reputation of being the pinnacle of the drymarchon snakes.
 They are renown for their gentle nature, and their intelligence.
 My experiences with them have further supported this reputation.
 They are seldomly aggressive towards their keepers and, provided proper care is given, they are a hardy species and do very well in captivity.
 They are jet black and many specimens have red throats- a trait that many breeders attempt to maximize.

 Texas indigos are similar in appearance to the Eastern indigos.
-Although they can be variable when one considers the expanse of their natural range from Texas down the east coast of Mexico, they tend to be black like the Easterns with a brownish chin.
+Although they can be variable when one considers the expanse of their natural range from Texas down the east coast of Mexico, they tend to be dark like the Easterns and they often have a brown mottling with a orange/copper chin.
 Generally speaking, they tend to be a bit more high-strung than the Easterns, but can be just as hardy in captivity and just as rewarding.
 They are fairly comparable to the Easterns in price, if not a bit cheaper, but they are not federally protected.
-You can buy or sell captive bred specimens internationally and domestically without restriction (excluding Texas).
-Baby Texas indigos also tend to be a bit less finicky around feeding time than the other drymarchon.
+You can buy or sell captive bred specimens internationally and domestically without restriction.
+Texas is now allowing residents to keep Texas Indigos provided they have a statement from a breeder stating that the animals are legal.
+Baby Texas indigos also tend to be a bit less finicky around feeding time than the other Drymarchon.

 Mexican Redtail Cribos

-As of now, Mexican redtails are the most seldomly offered drymarchon in the US pet trade with the exception of Drymarchon orizabensis, Drymarchon melanurus caudomaculatus, and Drymarchon margaritae.
+As of now, Mexican redtails are the most seldomly offered Drymarchon in the US pet trade with the exception of Drymarchon orizabensis, Drymarchon melanurus caudomaculatus, and Drymarchon margaritae.
 Their natural range covers a large part of Mexico, and there is some variation in their appearance.
-They are as large and robust as the Eastern indigos- perhaps even more so.
-They are generally black animals with a creamy white throat.
-There are also a few specimens in US collections that have a somewhat mottled pattern.
+Their size can also be variable based upon the locality of origing.
+Some are as large and robust as the Eastern indigos- perhaps even more so.- while others can be quite a bit smaller.
+Some lines are black animals with a creamy white throat, while there are others with a mottled pattern and a red belly.
 These are truly impressive animals and are commanding a very high price- perhaps even higher than the Eastern indigos.

 Blacktail and Unicolor Cribos